joshherz/ochemxr/README.md

 But browser-based devices like the ChromeBook and popular web-apps like Google Docs, Youtube, Facebook, and Twitter showcase the value in webapps.

-For downloadable VR apps, time-to-download/install and cost are 2 major barriers-to-entry holding back VR from going mainstream.
+WebXR apps attack 2 major barriers-to-entry holding back VR from going mainstream
+1. Time-to-Download/Install
+2. Cost

 Whether its a psychological or physical barrier (think data caps/limited local storage), the time-to-download can stop a potential end-user from trying out your app.

-Not to mention the cost of buying a $1000 VR-capable PC PLUS a $400 VR/AR headset can be too overwhelming of an investment for some (at least, it sure is for my broke, college-student self.)
+Plus, the cost of buying a $1000 VR-capable PC PLUS a $400 VR/AR headset can be too overwhelming of an investment for some (at least, it sure is for my broke, college-student self.)

 Luckily, recent stand-alone VR headsets like the Oculus Quest at $400 and AR headsets like the Hololens 2 at $3500 (yikes) cut out the cost of a PC.

-But that still leaves time-to-download/install as a barrier-to-entry for downloadable apps.
-Meanwhile, websites are immediately accessible to the user.
-Plus, updates can be pushed instantly.

-Websites can also be designed to be cross-platform.
-For example, OChemXr.com can be opened in any browswer, from the Oculus VR browser on your shiny, new Oculus Quest... to Mobile Chrome on your smartphone.

 ## 1.4.
 Usage